\'Ez fields

 Pop has shown that if $K$ is large and $V$ is a smooth irreducible $K$-variety with $V(K) \ne \emptyset$ then $V(K)$ is Zariski dense in $V$~\cite{pop-embedding}.
 Fact~\ref{fact:with-anand} generalizes this, it is \cite[Lemma 2.6]{with-anand}.

 \begin{fact} Suppose that $K$ is large and $V$ is a smooth irreducible $K$-variety.
 Then any nonempty \'etale open subset of $V(K)$ is Zariski dense in $V$. \end{fact}

-Finally~\ref{fact:hd} is also proven in \cite{firstpaper}.
+Finally~\ref{fact:hd} is also proven in \cite[Theorem B and C]{firstpaper}.

-\begin{fact} If $K$ is separably closed then the \'etale open topology on $V(K)$ agrees with the Zariski topology.
-If $K$ is not separably closed then the \'etale open topology on $V(K)$ is Hausdorff when $V$ is quasi-projective.
-If $K$ is real closed then the \'etale open topology on $V(K)$ agrees with the order topology and if $K$ is Henselian and not separably closed then the \'etale open topology on $V(K)$ agrees with the valuation topology. \item If $K$ is not separably closed then the \'etale open topology on $V(K)$ is Hausdorff when $V$ is quasi-projective. \end{enumerate} \end{fact}
+\begin{fact} \begin{enumerate}[leftmargin=*] \item If $K$ is separably closed then the $\Sa E_K$-topology on $V(K)$ agrees with the Zariski topology. \item If $K$ is t-Henselian and not separably closed then the \'etale open topology on $V(K)$ agrees with the t-Henselian topology.
+In particular if $K$ is real closed then the \'etale open topology on $V(K)$ agrees with the order topology and if $K$ is Henselian and not separably closed then the \'etale open topology on $V(K)$ agrees with the valuation topology. \item If $K$ is not separably closed then the \'etale open topology on $V(K)$ is Hausdorff when $V$ is quasi-projective. \end{enumerate} \end{fact}

-Implicit in the last statement are the well-known facts that a real closed field admits a unique field order and any two non-trivial Henselian valuations on a field induce the same topology.
+Implicit in the second statement are the well-known facts that a real closed field admits a unique field order and any two non-trivial Henselian valuations on a non-separably closed field induce the same topology.